andyliza/AWS-security-workshop-200-EN/05-Secrets-Manager-Lab/README.md

 ```

-8) Try the Application by adding or removing a unicorn.
+8) Try the Application by adding and/or removing a unicorn, or just simply list the unicorns that you added in the pre-requisites lab

 Proceed to the [next lab (WAF Lab)](../06-WAF-Lab/README.md)